canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q5/QuestionText.md

 You must add the following items to the class:

 - Methods:
-    - A `receiveDonation` method that take another **Person** object called donor to do a transplant.
+    - A `receiveDonation` method that takes another **Person** object called donor to do a transplant.
 It should check if the **numEyes** in donor is non-zero.
 If donor has enough take 1 unit of **numEyes** from donor and give it to the **Person**, and then print `Transplant successful`.
     - A `toString` method that return the `String` of information in the format